Hernandezn/spring-refresh-2026/README.md

   - Uptime database entries capture startup & shutdown times, along with whether there was an abnormal shutdown (captured via a shutdown code & lookup table).
   - Every request entry has the path it targets, the time of the request, the HTTP method used, and a foreign key to its uptime window's entry.
   - I've also set up normal to-file logging using Log4J, but this is extraneous to / in addition to these database-captured custom traceability features.

+- **Thumbnail API**

+  Simple purpose-built POST API endpoint at "/thumbnail" that scales the input image.
+Works with a single button click on a form in the included UI that's served from http://localhost:9012/ whenever the server is running.
+This is both a POC and a utility feature that I'll be using for new & upcoming projects.

 # High-level Architecture & Dependencies